The 65 Best Cover Songs of All Time

 "I Will Always Love You" by Whitney Houston (originally by Dolly Parton)

-Recorded for the 1992 film The Bodyguard, Whitney Houston's epic vocals made Dolly Parton's already beautiful song the best-selling single by a female singer ever.
+This cover was record for the 1992 film The Bodyguard, in which Whitney Houston also starred.
+Her epic vocals made Dolly Parton's already beautiful and chart-topping song the best-selling single by a female singer ever.

 "Jolene" by The White Stripes (originally by Dolly Parton)